microsoft/wpa/.github/analyst_guide_getting_started.md

 sq_data %>% analysis_scope(hrvar = "Organization")
 ```

-Let's now use the  [analysis_scope()](https://microsoft.github.io/wpa/reference/hrvar_count.html) function to explore of other groups.
+Let's now use this function to explore of other groups.
 For example:

 ```R
 sq_data %>% analysis_scope(hrvar = "LevelDesignation")
 sq_data %>% analysis_scope(hrvar = "TimeZone")
 ```

-We can combine the [analysis_scope()](https://microsoft.github.io/wpa/reference/hrvar_count.html) function with the [filter()](https://dplyr.tidyverse.org/reference/filter.html) function from tiyverse.
+We can combine analysis_scope() with the [filter()](https://dplyr.tidyverse.org/reference/filter.html) function from tiyverse.
 This will allows us to drill into a specific subset of the data.
 This is where the Forward-Pipe Operators (%>%) become very useful, as we can write a single line that takes the original data, applies a filter, and then creates the plot:

 ```R
 sq_data %>% filter(LevelDesignation=="Support")  %>%  analysis_scope(hrvar = "Organization")
 ```

-Most functions in **wpa** create plot by default, but can also return tables by adding a `return` argument.
-If you add `return`="table" to the [analysis_scope()](https://microsoft.github.io/wpa/reference/hrvar_count.html) function it will now produce a table with the count of the distinct individuals by group.
+Most functions in **wpa** create plot by default, but can change their behaviour by adding a `return` argument.
+If you add `return`="table" to this function it will now produce a table with the count of the distinct individuals by group.

 ```R
 sq_data %>% analysis_scope(hrvar="LevelDesignation", return="table")